FDA Food Safety Modernization Act Produce Safety Rule (FSMA)

 In addition to these standards, there are requirements to maintain records of certain activities to verify compliance with the rule.
-Click for more information on record keeping requirements and a set of printable example templates:
+Contact Matt Fout at 614-600-4272 or email@example.com for more information on record requirements and example templates.

 ODA Produce Safety YouTube Video

 FSMA Produce Safety Rule in Ohio - https://youtu.be/OR6giFrAspE.
 A 2 ½ minute overview of the Produce Safety Rule implementation in Ohio.